Rose2020-Jo/Rose2020-Jo/README.md

-## Hi there! 👋
+## Hi my peers!

 I am Rose Joëlda Lambert, a passionate developer.
 Here, you'll find my projects in Python, Java, C++, and much more.

 ### Currently Working On
-- Creating an app to bridge Arabic culture in Creole.
+- Creating an app to bridge Arabic and Creole culture.

 ### Currently Learning
 - React Native for mobile development.